Headline

 Funnies – “Now” … so what will be “now”, some years later? (love science)

-"Now", is a cartoon highlighting a couple of snapshots in time…. revealing progress… so what will be "now", some years later?
-Full size Pic from CWM's Flickr is below: Further info is further down.
-"Now"… love science series by Cave Wall Media (.co.uk) For a bit if fun, we considered how "us – lot" (humans), have come a long way, regarding being … Read entire article »
+“Now”, is a cartoon highlighting a couple of snapshots in time…. revealing progress… so what will be “now”, some years later?
+Full size Pic from CWM’s Flickr is below: Further info is further down.
+“Now”… love science series by Cave Wall Media (.co.uk) For a bit if fun, we considered how “us – lot” (humans), have come a long way, regarding being able … Read entire article »

 Good Flavoured Customers… Two little girls with a shine for the driver… and Boozed-up Tommy